Rideshare Driver Picks Up Suspected Gunman Fleeing From A Crime Scene

 The driver, who does not want his name used, picked up 20-year-old Issa Amer Ishtawi in Portage’s Camelot Manor mobile home park that afternoon.

-“I’ve picked him up in the past, and we’ve talked.
-There’s never been any kind of, you know, nothing wrong really,” he said.
+“I’ve picked him up in the past, and we’ve talked, and there’s never been any kind of, you know, nothing wrong really,” he said.

-What he didn’t know what this time police say Ishtawi had just opened fire two blocks away, leaving behind bullet holes in homes and narrowly missing an older woman.
+What he didn’t know was this time, police say, Ishtawi had just opened fire two blocks away, leaving behind bullet holes in homes and narrowly missing an older woman.

 “Another subject inside the trailer was laying on the couch, was struck in the foot by one of the rounds,” said Portage Police Chief Troy Williams.